SushantAzad/FA/README.md

-# Fractional Asset
+# 🏡 Fractional Asset
-Is a revolutionary web application that democratizes real estate investment in India by enabling fractional ownership of properties through asset tokenization technology.
-Inspired by **NPCI's asset tokenization initiatives**, this platform allows users to buy as little as **1% of a property**, making premium real estate accessible to everyone.

-Just like owning shares in a company, users can own **digital tokens representing fractions of real estate assets**, with ownership cryptographically secured on a decentralized network.
-The platform transforms traditionally illiquid assets into **liquid, tradeable tokens** that can be transferred instantly – similar to sending money via UPI.

----

-**Fractional Asset** is a revolutionary web application that democratizes real estate investment in India by enabling fractional ownership of properties through asset tokenization technology.
+**Fractional Asset** is a revolutionary web application that democratizes real estate investment in India by enabling fractional ownership of properties through **asset tokenization technology**.
 Inspired by **NPCI's asset tokenization initiatives**, this platform allows users to buy as little as **1% of a property**, making premium real estate accessible to everyone.

 Just like owning shares in a company, users can own **digital tokens representing fractions of real estate assets**, with ownership cryptographically secured on a decentralized network.
 The platform transforms traditionally illiquid assets into **liquid, tradeable tokens** that can be transferred instantly – similar to sending money via UPI.